 One of the most important parts of a coin's design is its portrait.
 Most coins have a portrait, including all currently circulating U.S. coins.
 Portraits on U.S. coins meant for circulation have featured Lady Liberty and deceased Presidents, but a few have even featured a living person.
-This is a major difference between U.S. coinage and that of many other countries, such as England, that has a hereditary monarchy (e.g. a King or Queen as symbolic or literal Head of State.)
+This is a major difference between U.S. coinage and that of many other countries, such as England.
+These countries usually feature a hereditary monarchy (e.g. a King or Queen as symbolic or literal Head of State.)
 On these coins, the living, reigning Monarch is depicted in the portrait.

 The date on the coin tells us when the coin was minted.
 As we saw on the page before this, the letter right below the date is the mint mark.